 Outside of the main cities, there is no water infrastructure or sewage infrastructure.
 So local businesses and the locals get their water supply from wells, lakes, and rivers.

-These water sources get polluted from human/animal waste, waste from agricultural and other chemicals.
+These water sources get polluted by human/animal waste, waste from agriculture, and other chemicals.
 There are also vulnerable to weather-related events such as flooding.

-I recommend playing safe and drink bottled water.
+I recommend playing safe and drinking bottled water.

 Finally, it is strongly recommended NOT to drink tap water in Laos.
 Remember getting food poisoning is a should way of ruining your trip to Laos.
 Also, the locals don’t drink directly from the tap they drink bottled water if the locals don’t do it, well then you shouldn’t.

 And that’s it for now!
 I’d love to know if this guide on the can you drink tap water in Laos has helped you.
 Let me know if you have any questions and let me know if there is more to add.